Serializing and Deserializing Messages with the Solace JCSMP API

 config.put(SchemaResolverProperties.STRATEGY_TOPIC_PROFILE, profile);

-Topic Expression with Custom Artifact ID
+Topic ID Strategy with Profiles - Custom Artifact ID

 // Create a new instance of SolaceTopicProfile